DerekCresswell/Thoth/Readme.md

     * Add as examples
 * Have empty elements render on one line with no space
 * Allow for elements like br or img to render like "<xyz />"
+* Allow for comments placing (why would you manually need this but we will make it)
+* Caching
+    * Elements with no variable data cache the first time they are rendered
+    * Variable data elements will be cached once when the render manager is used
+    * Should elements cache within themselves or have a central storage in the manager?
+* Have renderer automatically link files / images from a dir to avoid hardcoded links
+* Since this uses variant, look into string_view for optimization